This article is part of a larger series on Accounting Software.

 MileIQ Mobile App

-The MileIQ mobile app tracks your mileage automatically, eliminating the need to manually start and stop recording.
+The MileIQ mobile app tracks your mileage automatically, eliminating the need to start and stop recording manually.
 It allows you to classify your drive with a single swipe—right for business and left for personal.
-After tracking your drives, you can quickly obtain the results you need for taxes or expense claims.
+After tracking your drives, you can obtain the results you need quickly for taxes or expense claims.
 The app is available on Google Play and the App Store.

 With the Work Hours feature, MileIQ will classify those hours outside of your working shift as personal automatically.
 All you need to do is to set your normal business hours, and only trips within those hours will be recorded in the app as business.
 The rest of the drives are classified as personal automatically.
 You can always review your drives from the web dashboard and reclassify them if needed.